 Pizza has been given a “dangerfood” label, but done right, this cheesy treat can make a nutrient-packed whole meal.
-This thin-crust (read: tortilla) based, veggie-packed version is a closer relative of the salad than a classic slice at the pizza parlor.
+This thin-crust (read: tortilla) based, veggie-packed version is a closer relative of a salad than a classic slice at the pizza parlor.
 Try it with any mix of favorite veggies, sauce, and cheese—just keep it light on the cheese and heavy on the veggies!

-- 1/2 cup mixed roasted vegetables of choice, chopped small.
-(Butternut squash, parsnip, sweet potato, zucchini, red pepper, and shallot all work well!)
+- 1/2 cup mixed roasted vegetables of choice, finely chopped (butternut squash, parsnip, sweet potato, zucchini, red pepper, and shallot all work well)

-3. Remove veggies from oven and turn up heat to 475 degrees.
-Place tortilla in oven for 2 minutes, or until it is slightly crispy.
+- Place tortilla in oven for 2 minutes, or until slightly crispy.

-4. Remove tortilla and spread with sauce of choice.
-Top with roasted veggie mix.
-Layer on the fresh mozzarella and sprinkle with a little olive oil and fresh ground pepper.
+- Remove from oven and spread with sauce.
+Top with broccoli and roasted veggies.
+Layer on mozzarella and sprinkle with a little olive oil, salt, and pepper.

-5. Place pizza on a piece of tin foil or a baking sheet and return to oven for 5-10 minutes, or until edges are crisp and cheese begins to brown.
+- Place pizza on a piece of tin foil or a baking sheet and return to oven for 5 to 10 minutes, or until edges are crisp and cheese begins to brown.